Pa. Department of Health reports latest coronavirus cases for Wednesday

 Federal data representing all 67 counties:

-- According to the CDC, as of Wednesday morning, June 9, Pennsylvania has administered first doses of vaccine to 59.8% of its entire population, and the state ranks 9th among all 50 states for first doses administered by percentage of population.
+- According to the CDC, as of Wednesday morning, June 16, Pennsylvania has administered first doses of vaccine to 61.1% of its entire population and the state ranks 9th among all 50 states for first doses administered by percentage of population.

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction: